captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## EMILIA:
-“For I have sworn thee fair and thought thee bright,” “Who art as black as hell, as dark as night.”
+“For I have sworn thee fair and thought thee bright,”
-Thank you, Will.
-Thank you so much.
 ---
+## EMILIA:
+“Who art as black as hell, as dark as night.”
+---
+## EMILIA:
+Thank you, Will, thank you so much.
+---
 ## JOHN:
-Your support—kind words from the poet laureate— it would go a long way to legitimize the effort.
+Your support—kind words from the Poet Laureate…
 ---
+## JOHN:
+It would go a long way to legitimize the effort.
+---
 ## BEN:
-He did lack a certain legitimacy, didn’t he, the groundling-pleaser.
+He did lack a certain legitimacy, didn’t he?
+--
+The *groundling* pleaser.
+---
+## BEN:
 Not every play needs a goddamn clown.
 ---
 ## JOHN: